Economic Significance of Rocks:

-Certain rocks and minerals are used as raw material for many industries.
+Certain rocks and minerals are used as raw materials for many industries.

-In the cement industry and limestone kilns, a different type of rocks and minerals are used for the production of finished goods.
+In the cement industry and limestone kilns, different types of rocks and minerals are used for the production of finished goods.

 Graphite is used in crucible and pencil manufacturing as raw materials.